Logo

 Step 3 — Prune.
 Check if the node can be pruned by one of three criteria:

 • Pruning by bound: The LP optimal value \leq incumbent value.
-No integer solution in this subtree can improve on the best known solution.
+No integer solution in this subtree can beat what we already have.

 • Pruning by infeasibility: The LP relaxation is infeasible.
-The added branching constraints made the subproblem impossible.
+The branching constraints made the subproblem impossible.

 • Pruning by integrality: The LP solution is integer.
-Update the incumbent if this solution is better than the current best.
+Update the incumbent if this solution is better.

 Step 4 — Branch.
 If the node is not pruned, select a fractional variable xjx_j with LP value xj=fx_j^* = f (where fZf \notin \mathbb{Z}).
 Create two child nodes:

-• Left child: add the constraint xjfx_j \leq \lfloor f \rfloor.
+• Left child: add constraint xjfx_j \leq \lfloor f \rfloor.

-• Right child: add the constraint xjfx_j \geq \lceil f \rceil.
+• Right child: add constraint xjfx_j \geq \lceil f \rceil.

 Add both children to the active node list.